JustBryse/publisher-broker-subscriber/README.md

 * Author: Bryson MacDuff
-* Edit Date: 2024-09-12
+* Edit Date: 2024-09-15
-* Description: This is a c++ template project
+* Description: This is a c++ project that provides an example of the publisher-broker-subscriber pattern.
 * Build Instructions:
     * cd build
     * cmake ..